abiaog/abiaog.github.io/_posts/2016-08-06-linux-kernel.markdown

 ---
 layout: post
-title:  "Linux Kernel"
+title:  "How to Replace Ubuntu Kernel"
 date:   2016-08-06
 categories: jekyll update
 ---

-# Replace Ubuntu kernel
+# Replace Ubuntu Kernel

 On Ubuntu, you can get these tools by running: